 It turns out Dot and Jim’s platform was not large enough.
-When they removed the mulch, they found the roots were indeed exposed.
+When they removed the mulch, they found exposed roots.
 They put on their DIY hats to remediate the situation by extending the retaining wall and adding topsoil.
-Over the last three years since the remediation the tree didn’t rebound.
-Sadly, last fall it was decided come spring they would cut it down.
+Over the last three years since the remediation, the tree didn’t rebound.
+Sadly, last fall, it was decided that they would cut it down come spring.
 Especially sad knowing how much Mom admired the tree.

-Lo and behold as the tree woke up this spring, the canopy looks as though it’s filling in on the empty side; as if the tree is finding its new balance which lifts our hearts.
+Lo and behold, as the tree woke up this spring, the canopy looked like it was filling in on the empty side.
+As if the tree is finding its new balance, which lifts our hearts.
 Dot emailed a picture of the revival.
 “Mom’s tree is making an astounding recovery!”
-Plants truly are resilient especially with the love and admiration of caregivers.
+Plants genuinely are resilient, especially with the love and admiration of caregivers.
 It’s comforting to imagine that Mom may still have a nurturing influence from above.
 Happy Memorial Day.
 Garden Dilemmas?
 AskMaryStone@gmail.com and your favorite Podcast App.

-About Pruning Sealers: Normally I don’t recommend pruning sealers as they can trap moisture and encourage disease and decay.
-However, after hearing about the insect invasion issues on the trunk wound Dot had been managing with insecticides, her decision to paint the tree with the black stuff was warranted.
+About Pruning Sealers: Normally, I don’t recommend pruning sealers as they can trap moisture and encourage disease and decay.
+However, after hearing about the insect invasion issues on the wound Dot had been managing with insecticides, her decision to paint the tree with the black stuff may be warranted.
 She even taped off the good bark before spraying the sealer.
 Leave it to my dear sister – no caregiving details are ever left undone.